Sathyadivya/Sarrow/Welcome to Hyunam-dong Bookshop.md

 ---
 layout: default
-title: "Welcome to Hyunam-dong Bookshop - A Book Review"
+title: "Welcome to Hyunam-dong Bookshop"
 ---

-# Book Review: *Welcome to Hyunam-dong Bookshop* by Hwang Bo-reum
+# *Welcome to Hyunam-dong Bookshop* by Hwang Bo-reum

 > “Books are not meant to remain in your mind, but your heart.”